Tatyana Kochnova, Alexander Roth

 Formal

-A slightly less formal variation of black tie that's perfect for elegant dinner party vibes.
-Men have the option of wearing a tuxedo or formal dark suit, while women can either choose a gown that is a bit shorter than floor length, an elegant cocktail dress, or a dressy pantsuit.
+Formal dress code is a more relaxed variation of black tie, ideal for elegant evening receptions or upscale dinner parties.
+Men can opt for a tuxedo or a formal dark suit, while women might choose a gown slightly shorter than floor-length, a sophisticated cocktail dress, or a tailored dressy pantsuit.

 Cocktail